ibm-cloud-docs/power-iaas/get-started-dedicated-host-AI.md

 # Getting started with dedicated hosts on {{site.data.keyword.off-prem-fname}}
 {: #dedicated-host}

 A dedicated host on {{site.data.keyword.powerSysFull}} in {{site.data.keyword.off-prem}} is a virtualized, single-tenant, dedicated server.
 It provides you with maximum control over workload placement and flexible post-provisioning options.
-Dedicated server that hosts from {{site.data.keyword.powerSys_notm}} is designed to provide total isolation, control, and security for your heavy mission-critical workloads.
+A dedicated server that hosts from {{site.data.keyword.powerSys_notm}} is designed to provide total isolation, control, and security for your heavy mission-critical workloads.
 {: shortdesc}

 Using the dedicated host capability on {{site.data.keyword.powerSys_notm}} in {{site.data.keyword.off-prem}} you can provision an entire server for your sole use, significantly expanding your computing options.
 You can handle mission-critical workloads with complete isolation, control, and security.